EPIC-guide/epic-guide.github.io/README.md

 This site is built with Jekyll and GitHub Pages.
 The main contents are located in one of the `_CATEGORY` directories, where `CATEGORY` is one of the following:
 - `first` (Getting started)
-- `middle` (Resources and Responsibilities)
+- `middle` (Resources and responsibilities)
 - `last` (Graduating)
 - `life` (Life in Lausanne)

-If you want to modify some contents of an existing article, locate its corresponding markdown file by observing its permalink:
-The article with permalink `https://epic-guide.github.io/CATEGORY/NAME` is located at `_CATEGORY/NAME.md`.
+If you want to modify some contents of an existing article, locate its corresponding Markdown file by observing its permalink: the article with permalink `https://epic-guide.github.io/CATEGORY/NAME` is located at `_CATEGORY/NAME.md`.

 If you want to write a new article, add a new file in the corresponding directory.